Adittya202/370_GroupProject_Bracu_Edition/README.md

  - Admin are able to make any changes.

  ### 9. Help Desk
- -User can send their feedback or ask for any help in this segment.
+ - User can send their feedback or ask for any help in this segment.

 -----------------------------------------------------------------------------------------------------------------------